-As a private teacher, Eric’s main purpose is to make trumpet playing FUN!
+As a private teacher, Eric’s main purpose is to make brass playing FUN!
 He caters his teaching style to all ages, abilities, and learning styles.
-A beautiful trumpet sound, proper breathing, and solid fundamentals are the hallmarks of his pedagogy.
+A beautiful sound, proper breathing, and solid fundamentals are the hallmarks of his pedagogy.
 Eric’s experience in classical (solo, symphonic, chamber), jazz, latin, rock, and theater/Broadway gives students a well-rounded approach with focused instruction in any genre, if needed.
 Many of his students have been selected to the UWAY and MYSO programs, received superior ratings at WSMA Solo/Ensemble, and pursued college music degrees.

 Eric’s home in Cedarburg – Sundays, Mondays (summer only), Wednesdays, and Thursdays

 *Rates vary depending on location, please contact me for details.

 Contact me to learn more!